Religion in the Democratic Republic of the Congo: Protestantism

-Protestant churches are valued, as are their Catholic counterparts, not only for the medical and educational services they provide, but also for serving as islands of integrity in a sea of corruption.
-Explicit recognition of this role came in 1983 when Mobutu sent emissaries to Europe and the United States to encourage increased involvement by foreign mission boards in Zairian institution-building; a conference in Kinshasa with local and international Protestant officials followed.
-Not only was a renewed church involvement sought with struggling institutions, such as the formerly Protestant university in Kisangani (nationalized in 1971), but churches were asked if they would be willing to station representatives within the major government ministries in order to discourage and/or report acts of corruption by state officials.
-Sensing the threat of co-optation, the Protestants respectfully declined.

-State solicitation of Protestant action was logical.
-The state sought a counterweight to its critics in the powerful Catholic church.
-Protestant churches, and particularly the Church of Christ leadership, have been consistently supportive of Mobutu, making them an attractive potential partner.
-And the Church of Christ served the state in areas where state-church interests coincided.
-Both church and state looked askance at the formation of new uncontrolled religious movements and splinter groups.
-The government's requirement that religious groups register with the state and post a Z100,000 deposit in a bank in order to be legally recognized helped limit their development; so too did the lingering effects of the colonial franchise system.

 When, for example, a charismatic preacher of the officially recognized but noncharismatic Church of Christ of the Ubangi (Église du Christ de L'Oubangi) broke away in 1988 to ally his own congregation with a charismatic but officially recognized church community in distant Kivu, the Church of Christ in Zaire stepped in to adjudicate.
 The governing body prevented the Kivu church from accepting the rebellious preacher and his congregation, leaving him with no outside allies or resources and effectively localizing his potential impact.
+Protestants and Kimbanguists made up 53% of the population in 2019 according to Target Sarl.

 The Church of Jesus Christ of Latter Day Saints

 The Church of Jesus Christ of Latter Day Saints arrived in the Democratic Republic of the Congo in 1986 and has been growing rapidly, though it remains minor.
 The group first received recognition in 1986 under petition from members who had joined the Church while studying abroad in Switzerland and Belgium.
 The Church is thought to have 42,689 members in 145 congregations.
 In 2011, it announced its intention to build its first Congolese Temple in Kinshasa.